Kaohsiung Mosque: 1951 structure, Linsen 1st Road

-Current building
+1992 structure, Jianjun Road

-In February 1990, they finally moved the mosque to the current bigger site and better equipped building to accommodate their growing numbers of Muslims located at 11 Jianjun (建軍) Road in Lingya District.
-Construction started on 17 December 1990, completed in late December 1991 and it was opened in April 1992.
-It costed US$1,900,000.
+In February 1990, plans began to move the mosque to the current bigger site and better equipped building to accommodate their growing numbers of Muslims located at 11 Jianjun (建軍) Road in Lingya District.
+Construction started on 17 December 1990, was completed in late December 1991 at a cost of US$1,900,000, and the mosque was opened in April 1992.